instantiator/blog-source/blog-site/content/post/what-language.md

 Docker containers are the basic unit of a number of bigger frameworks such as [Cloudfoundry](https://www.cloudfoundry.org/) and [Kubernetes](https://kubernetes.io/).

-{{< tweet 1345811867587981312 >}}

 These frameworks are often used in enterprise environments to ensure that code is running reliably, and they make guarantees of their own, like:

-* Your container will always be running, and automatically restarted if it fails.
+- Your container will always be running, and automatically restarted if it fails.
-* You can build groups of the same container, so that there are always 3 of them running (for example).
+- You can build groups of the same container, so that there are always 3 of them running (for example).
-* You can have fine-grained control of which containers can communicate and how.
+- You can have fine-grained control of which containers can communicate and how.